hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 5 4 0 4 4 1 6 2 8
 Weapons/Armor: Razor Sharp Talons (Counts as being unarmed but with no combat penalties)
-Special Rules: Forest Spirits, Rating
+Special Rules: Forest Spirits
-Rating: For Each Dryad in the Warband will add +5 to the Warband rating.

 0-1 Tree-kin
 125 gold crowns to hire
 Profile M WS BS S T W I A Ld
 5 4 0 5 5 3 3 3 8
-Weapons/Armor: Branchlike limes (Counts as being armed with two clubs).
+Weapons/Armor: Swinging Boughs (Counts as being unarmed but with no combat penalties..
-Special Rules: Forest Spirits, Large Target, Rating Large Target: The Tree-kin are large and so count as a large target.
+Special Rules: Forest Spirits, Large Target
+Large Target: The Tree-kin are large and so count as a large target.
-Rating: The Tree-kin in the Warband will add +35 to the Warband rating.

 #### Witch Hunters